 So we held a press conference the day before the meeting and displayed a poster with a drawing of “Harry the Scary Skeleton” and predicted the scare tactic that had no basis in science.
 The local newspaper ran our drawing and the Greenpeace skeleton side by side.

 The credibility of the protest was severely damaged.
 The cement industry campaign was a part of a “cause” campaign — a nationwide effort to change regulations for more jobs and cleaner air.
 We used the strategy and tactics appropriate for that effort.
 But the strategy and tactics are different for every public relations effort.
 And there are many types of PR efforts.
 Let’s look at a few.

 - Something New

 Changing an old brand name to a new one, a new plant or location, even kicking off a new marketing campaign.

 Fundraising events, ribbon cuttings, celebrations, awards, grand openings.

 Was somebody hired?
 Are you expanding?
 Large donations to popular charities.

 What components does good PR require?
-If an event is planned, send a “News Notice” first and request coverage.
+If an event is planned, send a “News Notice” to the media first and request coverage.
 Offer to arrange an interview.
 Hand out a news release at the event and send it to those who didn’t attend.